 | Deep | Comprehensive analysis, competitive research, due diligence | Thorough |

-You can request a mode explicitly ("do a deep search on...") or let the system choose based on your query complexity.
+You can request a mode explicitly ("do a deep search on...") or let the operator choose based on how demanding your query looks.

 Not all sources are equal.
 Kaer applies quality signals to rank results:

-- Authority — Is this source recognized in its domain?
+- Authority — Is this source recognised in its domain?

 - Recency — Is the information current?